-Our beaches are extraordinary
+Our Beaches are Extraordinary

 South Australia’s Wine Regions

-If you love wine as much as I do, you definitely should visit some of South Australia’s wine regions.
+If you love wine as much as I do, you should definitely visit some of South Australia’s wine regions.
 The Barossa Valley is probably the most well-known, and is located in the Adelaide Hills.
 We also have McLaren Vale, Clare Valley, Eden Valley, Langhorne Creek, Coonawarra and more.